homerhanumat/tridentmoon/content/articles/02-primary.md

 *English*: Tola Posture[^tolana]

 [^tolana]: Monier-Williams cites *tolana* as "lifting up" in the *Rāmāyana*.
 But *tola* itself is a classical standard measure, said to be the weight of 100 Gunja seeds.
 This amounts to only 12 grams more or less, so perhaps the idea was to make a joke for beginning practitioners.
+When BNS Iyengar started recommedning that practitioners perform *bhastrika* breathing while in this posture, he began to refer to it as *utpluthiḥ*, "jumping up".

 Entering vinyāsa: